mb11jr/mb11jr/README.md

 ###

-<p align="left">✨ Recently started my journey in the world of programming<br>📚 I'm currently learning C programming language, Shell, and Git <br>🎯 Goals: to learn as much as I can and focus on long term learning while enjoying my journey<br>🎲 Fun fact: I love doing voice over and impressions, and I'm more into the graphics and design part :)</p>
+<p align="left">✨ Recently started my journey in the world of programming<br>📚 I'm currently learning C programming language, Html, CSS, JavaScript Shell, and Git <br>🎯 Goals: to learn as much as I can and focus on long term learning while enjoying my journey<br>🎲 Fun fact: I love doing voice over and impressions, and I'm more into the graphics and design part :)</p>

 ###